 We’re willing to bet that you’ll feel more disconnected if there is any kind of competition between the two of you.

-Of all the people we have ever worked with personally and those who have gone through our “Should You Stay or Should You Go?” program for deciding whether to stay in or leave a relationship, not one of these people has ever said to us…
+Of all the people we have ever worked with personally, especially those deciding whether to stay in or leave a relationship, not one of these people has ever said to us…

 “I feel like we’re really on the same team here–we’re splitting up!”

 Here’s the Susie and Otto rule for this:

 In order to “stay in love,” make sure that you and your partner or spouse ALWAYS look for possibilities for how to play on the same team, even when it seems impossible.